Lagunas, Oaxaca: Education

-The town has three preschools, three primary Schools, a high school, and a prep school.
+The town has three preschools, three primary schools, a high school, and a preparatory school.
 The government runs a nursery school, as well as a private nursery school for three- to five-year-old children.

 The Blue Cross Educational Center (Centro Educativo Cruz Azul, CECA) is one of the most important educational centers in the region, and is incorporated to the National Autonomous University of Mexico (UNAM).

 The Center for the Culture and sports (CUDER) of Lagunas is another facility for learning and practicing sports.

 Festivities

 The town is known for their popular festivity where the local women dress in traditional Zapotec attire and men wear a Guayaberas for a party called "The night of the Huapango" the most important in the year.

 Tourism

 The town sits right beside a lake called Laguna Azul, which offers beautiful lakeside views, as well as lush mountain scenery.
 In this area there are unique caves and rock formations that are also worth visiting.
 As mentioned already, the climate of Lagunas makes this town a good source for Mangos.